-Just an hour train ride from Tokyo, this quiet little town serves as a popular day trip from Tokyo.
+Just an hour train ride from Tokyo, Kamakura serves as a popular day trip from Tokyo.
 It is famous for its sight of the Great Buddha (Daibutsu) at Kotoku-in, the second largest bronze Buddha in Japan.
 There are also many temples and Shinto shrine around this town to be visited one by one and therefore, a whole day trip would be required.
 In comparison to the cities mentioned above, Kamakura is quiet and peaceful and would be a welcome respite after a few days hustling in the cities.

 If you have the time, Kamakura is worth more than just a day trip.
 There are many hidden treasures that most day trippers would not be able to experience.
 One of the overlook attraction near Kamakura is the Enoshima Island.
 Enoshima Island is a little island off the coast of Kamakura and serves as a great addition to a trip to Kamakura as it has interesting landscapes and nature to offer.